Dawgsrlife/UTM/.docs/prompting-guides/complete-problem-set-prompt-template.md

 - [ ] All questions answered completely
 - [ ] All proofs mathematically rigorous
 - [ ] All algorithms correct and efficient
-- [ ] All complexity analyses justified
+- [ ] **All complexity analyses have sufficient detail** (proportional to mark value - see complexity analysis requirements)
-- [ ] Natural undergraduate writing voice
+- [ ] Natural undergraduate writing voice (use "We show", "We analyze", "Consider", "By construction")
 - [ ] No AI markers or formulaic language
 - [ ] **No AI thinking visible** (no "Wait—", "Hmm", "Actually", meta-commentary)
 - [ ] Proper mathematical notation throughout
 - [ ] All lecture techniques properly applied
-- [ ] All claims properly justified
+- [ ] All claims properly justified with explicit reasoning
 - [ ] Document compiles without errors
 - [ ] Total marks calculated correctly
 - [ ] No TODO/FIXME markers remaining